 Dr Michael Bareford

-I joined EPCC as an Applications Developer in August 2014 so that I could follow my interest in using HPC for physics research.
+I joined EPCC in August 2014 so that I could follow my interest in using HPC for scientific research.

-Outside of work, I enjoy running and have recently competed in several hill races and long distance events, such as the Ben Ledi Ascent and the Isle of Arran half marathon.
+Outside of work, I enjoy running and have competed in many hill races and long distance events such as the Cape Wrath Marathon and the Pentland Skyline.